ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/_index.md

 who_is_this_for: This is an introductory topic for software developers interested in learning how to deploy .NET Aspire applications on Arm-based virtual machines (VMs) on Amazon Web Services (AWS) and Google Cloud Platform (GCP).

 learning_objectives:
-    - Describe .NET Aspire, and what it can achieve.
+    - Describe .NET Aspire, including what it can achieve.
+    - Create a .NET Aspire application.
-    - Create a .NET Aspire project, and deploy it to Arm-powered virtual machines in the Cloud.
+    - Deploy a .NET Aspire application to Arm-powered virtual machines in the Cloud.
 prerequisites:
     - A Windows on Arm machine, for example [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit), or a Lenovo Thinkpad X13s running Windows 11 to build the .NET Aspire project.
     - An [Arm-based instance](/learning-paths/servers-and-cloud-computing/csp/) from AWS or GCP.